 - a.
 Troughs must be kept clean and stale feed removed.

 - b.
-Troughs must be designed to withstand climbing and prevent injuries to goats.

-- c.
 Automatic feeding equipment must be:

 - 1. Cleaned at least once a week; and

 - 2. Maintained in good working order.

 FW 13: Cleaning tools used for liquid feeding

 Equipment and utensils used for liquid feeding must be thoroughly cleansed daily, and routinely sanitized.